JokingHero/CHOPOFF.jl/docs/src/index.md

 To build a standalone application run `./build_standalone.sh` script from the main directory.
 Script will produce binary in a "build" folder.
 Then you can run from inside that folder `./bin/ARTEMIS --help`.
 To learn about building a database run `./bin/ARTEMIS build --help` and to use existing database check out `./bin/ARTEMIS search --help`.
 It is possible to skip testing + precompile step to speed up the build process with `./build_standalone.sh --noprecompile`.

-You can alternatively download latest release from the releases page on the github.
+You can alternatively download the latest release from the releases' page on the GitHub.

 When using application as self-contained compiled software, you can control number of cores by setting `JULIA_NUM_THREADS` environment variable.

 ## No-build application

 Run ARTEMIS package as an **application**, without building first.
 From the directory of the package run:

 ```bash
 julia --threads 4 --project="." ./src/ARTEMIS.jl --help